 In our experience, the most effective means of using a Master Plan is to create it on paper (see example below).
 It is then easy to display the Plan and discuss it around a table at a staff meeting.
 Commercially available sheets designed for planning staff vacation work well for this purpose.
 The items on the Plan are written in the left-hand column, and open circles are placed in the columns for the weeks where the procedure is to be performed.
 Staff enter their initials in the open circle when the operation has been completed.
 We recommend the use of staff initials rather a simple X in the circle, so that it is easy to see who has performed the tasks, in case there is a need to discuss the procedures with the last person who performed them.
 This also means that the Master Plan also functions well as a simple means of documentation for a large number of procedures.
 The open circles can be erased and moved laterally if the facility wishes to alter the frequency of events, as experience is gained in performing the tasks, or if too many tasks are scheduled for a particular week.

 The content of a Master Plan and the frequency of the procedures on it must be tailor-made to the individual facility, after a risk analysis of its operations, infrastructure and location.
-Standard operating procedures (SOPs) should be written for the procedures themselves.
+Standard operating procedures (SOPs, see page 24) should be written for the procedures themselves.
 This will help in deciding how many procedures may practicably be performed in any one week.

 Typical procedures for a Master Plan include the following activities (this list is neither exhaustive nor necessarily relevant for all facilities, and the frequency of each activity must be decided upon locally):

 - Cleaning of animal rooms and corridors